Matrix Algebras with a Certain Compression Property I: Abstract

 \section{Abstract}

-An algebra $\mathcal{A}$ of $n\times n$ complex matrices is said to be \textit{projection compressible} if $P\mathcal{A}P$ is an algebra for all orthogonal projections $P\in\mathbb{M}_n(\mathbb{C})$.
-Analogously, $\mathcal{A}$ is said to be \textit{idempotent compressible} if $E\mathcal{A}E$ is an algebra for all idempotents $E$ in $\mathbb{M}_n(\mathbb{C})$.
+An algebra $\mathcal{A}$ of $n\times n$ complex matrices is said to be \textit{idempotent compressible} if $E\mathcal{A}E$ is an algebra for all idempotents $E\in\mathbb{M}_n(\mathbb{C})$.
+Analogously, $\mathcal{A}$ is said to be \textit{projection compressible} if $P\mathcal{A}P$ is an algebra for all orthogonal projections $P$ in $\mathbb{M}_n(\mathbb{C})$.
 In this paper we construct several examples of unital algebras that admit these properties.
 In addition, a complete classification of the unital idempotent compressible subalgebras of $\mathbb{M}_3(\mathbb{C})$ is obtained up to similarity and transposition.
 It is shown that in this setting, the two notions of compressibility agree: a unital subalgebra of $\mathbb{M}_3(\mathbb{C})$ is projection compressible if and only if it is idempotent compressible.
 Our findings are extended to algebras of arbitrary size in \cite{ZCramerCompressibility}.

 {{